 02. Prototype the dashboards

 Once you have gathered the requirements, it is time to put more thought into what the final product will look like.
 At this step, you not only think about the technicalities but also come up with a solid work plan.
 It is a smart idea to break your project into manageable chunks making it easier to delegate tasks and then synthesize everything into one single product.
-Few things you may want to consider at this stage are:
+A few things you may want to consider at this stage are:

 - Wireframing: come up with mockups of how you think the end product will look like.
 Discuss with your team which charts to use, where they will be located, what your pages will look like, what your headline metrics and titles should be, where you will place logos and icons etc.